Did you experience birth trauma or a disappointing birth?

 (taken from Birth Story Medicine, August 2, 2013).

-- It is based on Narrative Therapy, Solution Focused Therapy and Birthing From Within teachings
+- It is based on Narrative Therapy, EMDR, Solution Focused Therapy and Birthing From Within teachings

 - It is a way to bring new meaning and/or healing to what you experienced

-- Through our conversation you can move through something you feel stuck on, or avoid thinking about because it is too painful
+- We may use talk therapy or EMDR therapy in our work, so you can move through something you feel stuck on, or avoid thinking about because it is too painful

 - A different way to tell your story than you have told it in the past